 New and emerging technologies such as Artificial Intelligence and Machine Learning may help the industry move forward, said Nic Roc of BlackRock.
 Many transactions will be controlled with self-executing utilities such as smart contracts, said Mr. Roc, and "human traders will be exception-based in the future."
 Nevertheless, relationships will always be fundamental to the operations workflow, he said, drawing agreement from the other panelists.

-"How will automation affect our relationship with borrowers?" asked Mr. Morrissey, foreshadowing a key topic that will be covered in a future blog commentary.
+"How will automation affect our relationship with borrowers?" asked Mr. Morrissey, foreshadowing a key topic that will occupy thought leaders for years ahead.